Let’s Talk Frequently Asked Questions (FAQ)

 Who should visit Let’s Talk?

-Any student could benefit from the Let’s Talk consultation, but it’s best fit for students who:
+Any student can benefit from Let’s Talk.
+It’s best fit for students who:

-● Are not sure about seeking counseling or wonder what’s like to talk to a counselor;
+- Are not sure about seeking counseling or wonder what it’s like to talk to a counselor

-● Have a specific problem and would like someone with whom to talk it through;
+- Have a specific problem and would like someone to talk it through with

-● Have a concern about a friend or family member and would like to have ideas about what to do; or
+- Have a concern about a friend or family member and would like to brainstorm ideas about what to do

-● Are not interested in ongoing counseling but would like to have the perspective of a counselor.
+- Are not interested in ongoing counseling but would like to have the perspective of a trained professional

 How is Let’s Talk different from the services at CAPS?